Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 A Balanced Note: Fun Facts Need Context

-That is a memorable fact.
-But it becomes more useful when the learner understands that lightning is a sudden electrical discharge and that temperature is not the same as total heat energy.
+That fact becomes more useful when the learner understands that lightning is a sudden electrical discharge and that temperature is not the same as total heat energy.

 Without context, fun facts can become loose trivia.
 With context, examples, and explanations, they become real knowledge.